 For a long time, it was hurtful for me to think of some of the people who never texted, called, or came to visit.
 I found myself growing resentful.
 I felt hurt in my hurt.
 And yet I have also been reminded that for many people, it was not a lack of love or concern, they simply didn’t know what to do.

 Because many people feel ill-prepared and overwhelmed with someone’s suffering, it’s helped me to be more gracious, understanding, and even forgiving.
 It’s also motivated me to share meaningful ways you can enter into your friend’s hurt and help them get through “this.”
 Maybe it’s a miscarriage, a divorce or death of a loved one.
 It could be the challenge of parenting a child with a disability.
 A job loss or difficult transition.
-Whatever “this” is for your friend or family member, here are three things you can help in the midst of their suffering:
+Whatever “this” is for your friend or family member, here are four ways you can help in the midst of their suffering:

 Walk Toward Their Pain and Not Away From It